haakmal/playgrounds/README.md

 # playgrounds
-An assortment of curious design work
+An assortment of curious (mostly speculative) design work.

+Attribution and credits given where mentioned.